The Darkness (2016)

-For Australian director Greg McLean—he of 2005’s savagely grisly gut-wrencher “Wolf Creek,” underseen killer-croc thriller “Rogue” from 2007, and his debut’s equally visceral 2014 sequel “Wolf Creek 2”—“The Darkness” is his first studio venture, and it’s an unfortunate misfire.
+For Australian director Greg McLean—he of 2005’s savagely grisly gut-wrencher “Wolf Creek,” underseen killer-croc thriller “Rogue” from 2007, and his debut’s equally visceral 2014 sequel “Wolf Creek 2”—“The Darkness” is his first studio venture, and it’s such an unfortunate misfire that one cannot believe is from the same Greg McLean.
 The premise of a vacationing family unknowingly bringing home a supernatural force from a sacred Native American cave is a perfectly creepy hook on which to spring for a horror movie, but telling a story, generating dread, or even staging an effective jolt seem to elude McLean this time.
 Even if the film’s failure is yet another case of test screening-influenced studio tampering, it would be a moot point because “The Darkness” ultimately falls on the side of amazingly dull and indistinguishable.
 It almost makes one long for the dozen other mediocre copies of this supernatural horror formula.

 On a camping trip in the Grand Canyon, architect Peter (Kevin Bacon) and now-sober Bronny Taylor (Radha Mitchell) enjoy their time with their two kids and another family.
 When their autistic son, Mikey (David Mazouz), breaks away from his teenage sister, Steph (Lucy Fry), on a trail, he falls through the sand into a cave.
 There, he finds five ancient, symbol-marked stones that he takes and puts in his backpack.
 Once the Taylors arrive home, Bronny sniffs a rancid odor and keeps finding the sinks running.
 She assumes Mikey is the culprit behind the wasting of water, but he blames it on his imaginary friend “Jenny.”
 Then sooty handprints begin appearing in the house, the neighbor’s dog won’t stop barking, and Mikey somehow starts a fire without having access to the matches.
 Might the youngest Taylor be experiencing a possession from the spirits of the Anasazi Indian tribe?
 Ding, ding, ding!